UNT-RITS/Tutorials/Basic_Python/README.md

 ### :computer: **OFFLINE**
 a). **From an IDE/Editor**:

-[PyCharm](https://www.jetbrains.com/pycharm/) is the most popular IDE followed by Spyder, Idle and Eclipse, while [Sublime Text](http://www.sublimetext.com) is an extremely popular Editor, followed by Atom, Visual Studio Code and Vim.
+[PyCharm](https://www.jetbrains.com/pycharm/) is the most popular IDE followed by Eclipse, Visual Studio and Spyder, while [Sublime Text](http://www.sublimetext.com) is an extremely popular Editor, followed by Atom, Visual Studio Code and Vim.

 :grinning: It can be used without an internet connection.